dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 583. Delete Operation for Two Strings.md

 ## Approach #5 1-D Dynamic Programming [Accepted]:
 **Algorithm**

-We can observe that in the last approach, in order to update the current dpdp entries, we need only the values of the previous row of $dp$.
+We can observe that in the last approach, in order to update the current $dp$ entries, we need only the values of the previous row of $dp$.
 Thus, rather than using a 2-D array, we can do the same job by making use of a 1-D $dp$ array.

 Thus, now, $dp[i]$ refers to the number of deletions that need to be made in order to equalize the strings $s1$ and $s2$ if we consider string $s1$ upto the $(i-1)^{th}$ index and string $s2$ upto the last to current index of $s2$.